MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 ---
 # Write Azure CLI commands for both Bash and PowerShell

 Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash) and [PowerShell](/powershell/scripting/overview) environments.
-However, there are subtile scripting differences.
+However, there are subtile scripting  and line continuation character differences.
 This tutorial will teach you how to create your first Azure Storage Account and format Azure CLI parameter values for both environments.

 ## Prerequisites